perturbo-code/perturbo-workshop-2025/Hands-on5/README.md

 ```

 Set `find_efermi = .true.` to determine the chemical potential.
 Although, in `dynamics-run`, the only used variables in `prefix.temper` are the line number 1 and the phonon bath temperature.

+If parallelization is not available for running this example, use a smaller grid size, such as `boltz_kdim(1) = 24` and `boltz_qdim(1) = 12`.
+The workflow will run, although the results will not be physical.

 Run `setup` calculation
 ```bash